OSGeo/tilecache/tilecache/docs/README.txt

        Zoom level to start the process
     zoom end
        Zoom level to end the process
-    bbox
-       The bounding box to seed
-    padding
-        Defaults to 0 (some edge tiles might be missing); a value of 1 ensures all tiles will be created, but some tiles may be wholly outside your bbox

 Seeding by center point and radius
 ----------------------------------